PlanetaryGarland/tweModel/docs/theory.md

 # tweModel.py Methods Document

-This document details each step of the atmosphere modelling routine.
+This document details each step of the atmosphere modeling routine.
 It goes through [tweModel.py](../tweModel.py) and explains the physics and equations behind each calculation step.

 ### Creating a Latitude Array